rutoc/rutoc/README.md

 ####  (or Ralph or RuToc or anything else).
 I'm a developer looking to learn more and more.
 I don't have a specific area, so don't be scared.
 You'll find it all here!

-Skills: JS, REACT, PYTHON, PHP, HTML, CSS, etc...
+Skills: JS, REACT, PYTHON, PHP, HTML, CSS, C, C++, etc...

 - 🌱 I’m currently learning Java
 - 📫 How to reach me: @raphsiqueira (Instagram)